cosc-516-2022/lab9/README.md

 Up to +2 bonus marks for demonstrating some other unique feature of InfluxDB.

 # Submission
-The lab is marked immediately by the professor by showing the output of the JUnit tests and by a quick code review.
+The lab is marked immediately by the professor by showing the output of the Unit tests and by a quick code review.
 Otherwise, submit the URL of your GitHub repository on Canvas.
 Make sure to commit and push your updates to GitHub